-- It is the smallest of all the floral kingdoms
+- It is the smallest of all the Floral Kingdoms.

-- It is the only floral kingdom to fall completely inside the borders of a single country
+- It is the only Floral Kingdom to fall completely inside the borders of a single country.

-- It occupies about 90 000 square kilometres- that’s only 0.04% of the surface area of the Earth
+- It occupies about 90,000 square kilometres: Only 0.04% of the surface area of the Earth.

 What’s so fine about Fynbos?